gibbz00/rops/book/goals.md

 - Partial retrieval: Use `rops decrypt FILE | jq` instead?

 - Partial modification:
   Use `rops edit` or `rops decrypt FILE | jq map | rops encrypt --format FORMAT` instead?
-This will unfortunately skip initialization vector reuse for unchanged value.
+This will unfortunately skip initialization vector reuse of unchanged values.

 - The `--ignore-mac` flag: Deemed too insecure. `rops` files are instead encouraged to be placed under and then recovered with version control systems such as git.